 I think there’s tremendous reason for Idahoans to be optimistic right now about our higher education system.
 With Satterlee at the helm at Idaho State University, Marlene Tromp at BSU and C. Scott Green at the University of Idaho, I would say we have the right people in the right places at the right time to move us forward in higher education.

 What is this column all about?

-This column shares the personal opinions of Idaho Statesman opinion editor Scott McIntosh on current topics and issues in the Treasure Valley, in Idaho and nationally.
-It represents one person’s opinion and is intended to spur a conversation and solicit others’ opinions on the subject.
+This column shares the personal opinions of Idaho Statesman opinion editor Scott McIntosh on current issues in the Treasure Valley, in Idaho and nationally.
+It represents one person’s opinion and is intended to spur a conversation and solicit others’ opinions.
 It is intended to be part of an ongoing civil discussion with the ultimate goal of providing solutions to community problems and making this a better place to live, work and play.
 Readers are encouraged to express their thoughts by submitting a letter to the editor.
 Click on “Submit a letter or opinion” at idahostatesman.com/opinion.